Chukobyte/learn-engine-dev/docs/embedding_python/hello_python.md

 }
 ```

-This is pretty straightforward, we're getting a python string object with `PyUnicode_FromString` as we'll need that to import the python module from our script.
+This is pretty straightforward, the first things to point out are the two `PyRun_SimpleString` calls.
+This is to add the current path to the system path in order for the python module paths to be relative to the current path.
+Next we're getting a python string object with `PyUnicode_FromString` as we'll need that to import the python module from our script.
 The folder path is `assets/scripts` and the python script is `game.py`.
-Next we'll import the module with `PyImport_Import`.  `Py_DECREF` is called as we'll need to decrement the reference count of python objects to delete the objects in the python interpreter and prevent memory leaks!
+Next we'll import the module with `PyImport_Import`, which thanks to the appending the current path to the system path we're able to find without including the full path.  `Py_DECREF` is called as we'll need to decrement the reference count of python objects to delete the objects in the python interpreter and prevent memory leaks!

 Now that we have imported the module we can get the reference to a function with `PyObject_GetAttrString`.
 With this reference we'll call the function with `PyObject_CallObject`.
 The function `play` returns an integer and we store this within `pValue`.
 After that we just decrement the remaining python objects we no longer need.
 The source for this section can be found [here](https://github.com/Chukobyte/learn-engine-dev/tree/main/src/1.embedding_python/1.1.calling_a_function).